 Can I Get the Offender’s Name off the Child’s Birth Certificate?

 Yes.
 The court can include in its final order that the child’s birth certificate can be changed.
-Once you have that court order, you can get the birth certificate changed by following the instructions on the Washington State Department of Health website, linked in Resources at the end of this publication.
+Once you have that court order, you can get the birth certificate changed by following the instructions on the Washington State Department of Health website.

 Are the Court Records Public?

 Most court records are open to the public.
 But courts are allowed to block public access to documents in certain cases.
 This is called “sealing” case records.
 Parentage cases are usually sealed.
 There is a check box on the Sexual Assault Allegation form to request that the records in your case – including declarations, evidence, forms, etc. – be sealed.
 You can also file a motion requesting that the court hearings be closed to the public.